Atlanticism: World War II and Cold War

 The experience of having American and Canadian troops fighting with British, French, and other Europeans in Europe during the World Wars fundamentally changed this situation.
-Though the U.S. (and to some extent Canada) adopted a more isolationist position between the wars, by the time of the Normandy landings the Allies were well integrated on all policies.
-The Atlantic Charter of 1941 declared by U.S. President Franklin D. Roosevelt and British Prime Minister Winston Churchill established the goals of the Allies for the post-war world, and was later adopted by all the Western allies.
-Following the Second World War, the Western European countries were anxious to convince the U.S. to remain engaged in European affairs to deter any possible aggression by the Soviet Union.
-This led to the 1949 North Atlantic Treaty which established the North Atlantic Treaty Organization, the main institutional consequence of Atlanticism, which binds all members to defend the others, and led to the long-term garrisoning of American and Canadian troops in Western Europe.
+Although the United States (and to some extent Canada) adopted a more isolationist position between the wars, by the time of the Normandy landings the Allies were well integrated on all policies.
+The Atlantic Charter of 1941 declared by US President Franklin D. Roosevelt and UK Prime Minister Winston Churchill established the goals of the Allies for the post-war world, and was later adopted by all the Western allies.
+Following World War II, the Western European countries were anxious to convince the United States to remain engaged in European affairs to deter any possible aggression by the Soviet Union.
+This led to the 1949 North Atlantic Treaty, which established NATO, the main institutional consequence of Atlanticism, which binds all members to defend the others, and led to the long-term garrisoning of American and Canadian troops in Western Europe.
+After the end of the Cold War, the relationship between the United States and Europe changed fundamentally, and made the sides less interested in each other.
+Without the real or perceived threat of the Soviet Union dominating Europe, the continent became much less of a military priority for the United States, and likewise Europe no longer felt as much need for military protection from the US.
+As a result, the relationship lost much of its strategic importance.